tofetpuzo/LAMP/project/project1.md

 To check APACHE status from the local machine terminal. use this code:

 `:~$ sudo systemctl status apache2 ` .
-Figure below shows apache2 is active
+Figure below shows apache2 is active.

 ![status](./images/status.jpg)

 To access the website remotely and find the ip address of the server,  I used the code